 How’s Your Color Scheme?

 And color schemes change with seasons as well.
 If you’ve got your bright yellows and hot oranges going in your advertising for the summer months, you’ll be looking to find an autumn scheme here really quick.
 The last thing you want to do is wait until the last minute to think about things as basic as this.
 If you always prepare at least one season in advance, you’ll have the competitive edge over retails folks that always seem to be behind the power curve.
+That way your cardboard displays and other elements of your store have a unified theme.

 Are Your Coupons and Discounts Ready?